Igor Kvasha: Biography

 Igor Kvasha was born in Moscow, the son of scientist Vladimir Ilich Kvasha, of the faculty of Mendeleev Russian University of Chemistry and Technology.
 Kvasha graduated from the Moscow Art Theater School, where he was taught by Aleksander Karev.
 After graduation, he joined the Moscow Art Theater troupe and performed there for two years (1955-1957).
 In 1957 he started work at the newly established Sovremennik Theater, where he remained.

 In his last years, Kvasha hosted the TV talk show Wait for Me (Жди меня) on Russia's Channel One.
 Kvasha himself acknowledges that he has got there accidentally.

 He died in Moscow at the age of 79.

+Political views

+In the spring of 2001, Kvasha spoke in support of the journalistic team of the NTV channel and criticized the actions of President Vladimir Putin.
+In October 2008, he signed an open letter of appeal in defense and support of the release of Yukos Oil Company lawyer Svetlana Bakhmina.
+In December 2011, he criticized Dmitry Medvedev, Vladimir Putin and United Russia, calling for a protest rally on 24 December against electoral fraud.